vkuznet/TFaaS/README.md

   "name": "myModel", "params":"/path/params.json"
 }
 ```
+It includes TF model, labels and parameters file names as well as
+name of our TF model.
-Now we can upload and view this model as following:
+Now we can upload it and view this and other regostered models as following:
 ```
 # upload our model
 tfaas_client.py --url=$url --upload=upload.json
-# view our models
+# view registerd models in TFaaS server
 tfaas_client.py --url=$url --models
 ```

-Finally, we can ask for prediction by preparing our *input.json* file
+Finally, we can ask for predictions by preparing our *input.json* file
 ```
 {"keys":["attr1", "attr2", ...], "values":[1,2,...], "name":"myModel"}
 ```
-and look-up predictions for it:
+and placing predict call:
 ```
 tfaas_client.py --url=$url --predict=input.json
 ```